Bowery/website/markdown/DOCUMENTATION.md

 $ (sudo) npm install bowery -g
 ```

-or you can install Bowery and it's dependencies in one go.
+or you can install Bowery and its dependencies in one go.

 ```
 $ curl https://download.bowery.io/latest
 ```

-This is really convenient for setting up and running Bowery on any computer.
+This is particularly convenient for setting up and running Bowery on any computer.

 ### Connect

-Unlike most development environments, Bowery demands an internet connection.
+Unlike most development environments, Bowery requires an internet connection.
 To get started, simply connect to Bowery.

 ```
 $ bowery connect